 2. Protect yourself and your brand

 In any country, there is a way to protect yourself and your property as a business owner.
-In the United States, you can establish your business as an LLC or corporation and trademark your logo to protect your brand.
+In the United States, you can establish your business as an LLC or corporation and trademark the name of your business and logo to protect your brand.

 You will need some type of license to operate as a bar.
 In the United States and Latin America, you need a liquor license.
-In some Asian countries, you need anwhich requires frequent renewal.
+In some Asian countries, you need an alcohol circulation permit which requires frequent renewal.
 You will also need additional licenses or permits to operate as a business.